Jrenzet/Jrenzet/README.md

 ### I’m entering my second year at UBC in the Bachelor of Computer Science second degree program.
 My first degree was in commerce and I have a background in finance.

-### 🔭 Currently searching for an internship in Fall 2024.
+### 🔭 Currently searching for an internship in Winter 2024.

 ### I enjoy learning new technologies, running, playing basketball, golfing, and discovering new music.